 has no solutions with all $x_i,y_i\in S$.
-Notice that when $k=2$ and $\ell=1$, the definition agrees with the classical definition of a sum-free set.
-These sets and their close variants have been studied by many authors; see e.g. \cite{BierChin} for an early study of $(k,\ell)$-sumfree sets in cyclic groups, and \cite{menu-research-problems} for a detailed survey of recent directions.
+Notice that when $k=2$ and $\ell=1$, this agrees with the classical definition of a sum-free set.
+These sets and their close variants have also been studied by many authors; see e.g. \cite{BierChin} for an early study of $(k,\ell)$-sumfree sets in cyclic groups, and \cite{menu-research-problems} for a detailed survey of recent directions.